 The recent filing shows a minor increase from the plans submitted in September of last year.
 Initially, JS Sullivan has proposed a 15-story infill, with 112 units planned to be sold for ownership.
 It is unclear if the latest iteration will include the same capacity for 38 vehicles and if all unit sizes will be evenly divided between studios and one-bedrooms.

 The filing also indicates that JS Sullivan hoped to use the Cars to Casas ordinances, proposed by Mayor London Breed last year.
-According to the Chronicle, the ordinance failed to be approved by the Board of Supervisors this January.
+According to the Chronicle, the ordinance has yet to be taken up by the Board of Supervisors.

 RG Architecture will be responsible for the design.
 At this stage, preliminary illustrations don’t provide much detail about the future architectural style.
 Most likely, it will be clad with some variation of stucco, fiber cement siding, and metal panels.

 The 7,196 square foot lot extends from Ellis Street to narrow Willow Street.
 The property is between Ellis Street, Eddy Street, Polk Street, and Van Ness Avenue.
 The project will rise one block north of two similar buildings, the 13-story 841 Polk Street and the 14-story 921 O’Farrell Street.
 All three proposals are poised to add dense new housing by one of the city’s primary commercial and transit arteries.

 Janina M Hoskins, Chapter 11 Trustee, is listed as the property owner.
 An estimated cost and timeline for construction have not yet been shared.

 Subscribe to YIMBY’s daily e-mail

 Follow YIMBY’s Twitter for the latest in YIMBYnews

 I like JS Sullivan’s condos projects since I first walked one on Valencia St. They were nicer than other condos buildings of similar size under 50 units.